-As at December 31, 2021 and December 31, 2020, the fair values of accounts receivable and unbilled revenue, Working Capital Facility, commercial paper, and accounts payable and accrued liabilities approximated their carrying amounts due to the short maturity of these instruments [note 25[k]].
+As at December 31, 2022 and December 31, 2021, the fair values of accounts receivable and unbilled revenue, Working Capital Facility, Revolving Credit Facility, commercial paper, and accounts payable and accrued liabilities approximated their carrying amounts due to the short maturity of these instruments [note 25[k]].
 The fair value of customer deposits approximates their carrying amount taking into account interest accrued on the outstanding balance.
 Obligations under leases are measured based on a discounted cash flow analysis and fair values approximate the carrying amounts as management believes that the fixed interest rates are representative of current market rates.
+Debentures are measured at amortized cost, based on the fair value of the debentures at issuance, which was the fair value of the consideration received adjusted for transaction costs.
+The fair values of the debentures are based on the present value of contractual cash flows, discounted at the Corporation's current borrowing rate for similar debt instruments.